pixxelhq/clay/mkdocs/docs/getting-started.md

 ### Setup project

-Run the following command to setup your repository, this will initilize the `git` for you and install all the default dependencies like clay along with linters, formatters etc (mentioned in requirement-dev.txt).
+Run the following command to setup your repository, this will initialize the `git` for you and install all the default dependencies like clay along with linters, formatters etc (mentioned in requirement-dev.txt).

 1. Login to the aws using any profile. eg:
 ```shell